get-dx/proctor/README.md

 This is a coding challenge created by DX.
 It houses a basic survey application that will serve as the basis for the challenge.

 ## Challenge Description
-The scenario: We want to be able run surveys and effectively test how different versions of the same question perform.
-The versions can differ in the way the questions are phrased in the prompt and/or the options.
+The scenario: We want to be able customize questions in the survey depending on the role of the person responding (i.e. Data Engineer, Frontend Engineer, Product Manager, etc.).

 Here's what we'd like to see:
-* Implement a UI to manage A/B testing for different survey question phrasings
+* Implement a way to define the different branches of a survey and the questions that are shown or hidden for each branch
-* Update the respondent experience to take A/B testing into account
+* Update the respondent experience to collect their role and then display the appropriate questions based on the branch
-* Add a way to easily analyze the response data between different variants
+* (If time allows) Add a way to analyze the response data between the different branches

 The boilerplate code provides a very basic survey application with the ability to create surveys, add questions, and collect responses.
-Your job is to extend this functionality to support A/B testing.
+Your job is to extend this functionality to support branching.

 Any and all existing code or seed data can be edited in any way.
 Anything that's here is purely to serve as a functional starting point to begin building off of.